-This is my favorite guacamole recipe!
+This is my favorite easy guacamole recipe.
 I learned how to make it on a trip to Mexico years ago.
 I love the simplicity – with just four ingredients, the flavors of the avocado and lime really shine through.
-I’ve tried many others, but I always come back to this easy recipe.
+I’ve tried many others, but I always come back to this simple authentic guacamole recipe.

-I’ve taken this guacamole to many parties and it always disappears quickly.
+This Mexican recipe for guacamole is always a hit at parties and it disappears quickly.
 I like to serve with fresh vegetables — cucumber slices, carrot sticks, red, yellow and orange pepper wedges, or endive leaves.
 Of course, it’s also great with paleo-friendly tortilla chips.

 The key to this recipe is making sure you have enough lime juice and salt to give it a nice bright flavor.
 A little finely chopped onion is the only other ingredient you need to add to the ripe avocado.
 But you can always add a little jalapeno or fresh cilantro if you want to spice it up.
 Since avocados vary in size, always taste and adjust the seasonings before serving.

-If you need to store the guacamole, here on some tips on preventing it from turning brown (although I recommend eating the same day).
+If you need to store your guacamole, here are some tips on preventing it from turning brown (although I recommend eating the same day).

 The classic way to serve guacamole is with tortilla chips (these paleo tortilla chips are fantastic).
 But I often serve guacamole as a topping instead of dip.
-This guacamole is good on everything – grilled meat, rotisserie chicken, or fish tacos in lettuce wraps – the possibilities are endless.
+This gluten-free guacamole is good on everything – grilled meat, rotisserie chicken, or fish tacos in lettuce wraps – the possibilities are endless.